gregmcpugh/heroku-buildpack-nodejs-grunt-compass-bower-configurable/README.md

 This buildpack uses the official Node.js buildpack refactoring called "diet" (faster compilation), and incorporate installation of compass and auto-execution of grunt.

-The command that is run is `grunt heroku`.
+The command that runs is `grunt heroku`.

 Heroku Buildpack for Node.js
 ============================